 All the villages are well connected by pucca road and primary or middle school exists in all villages.
-Health facility is available in villages or nearby Health Centers.
+Health facilities are available in villages and have easy access to Health Centers.
 The village wise details of infrastructure are shown in Table 20 and the facilities/ household assets in the villages under watershed is shown in Table 21.